 -Prohibited items include: (1) large, long and/or heavy chains; (2) studded or chained accessories; (3) sunglasses, except for health purposes; (4) sleepwear, pajamas, and/or blankets; (5) skin-tight outer materials such as spandex; (6) facial jewelry (including tongue piercing).

 The school administration reserves the right to determine whether the student’s attire is within the limits of decency, modesty, and safety.
 The Principal may allow exceptions in special circumstances, or for occasions such as holidays and special performances.
 The Principal may further prescribe dress in certain classes such as physical education, vocational education, and science labs.

-Any student not attired in accordance with the policy shall be directed to correct the violation or spend the remainder of the day in in-school suspension (ISS).
-Repeat offenders shall be subject to additional measures which may include parent conferences, in-school suspension, and out-of-school suspensions as described in the District-wide discipline policy.
+Any student not attired in accordance with the policy shall be subject to the following consequences: Correct the violation or spend the remainder of the day in in-school suspension (ISS).
+Repeat offenders shall be subject to additional measures, which include parent conferences, in-school suspension, and out-of- school suspension as described in the district wide discipline policy.